-Day 1 15 minutes: 5 minutes: The teacher provides the class with the task and reads it aloud.
+Day 1 15 minutes: The teacher provides the class with the task and reads it aloud.
 The students may ask questions.
-The teacher answers questions 20 minutes: The teacher assigns partners to the students; the partners create and develop their improvisations.
-20 minutes: Each pair of students performs their improvisation for another pair (assigned by the teacher), who provide feedback.
-Day 2 15 minutes: The partners review and refine their performances, incorporating the feedback that they received.
-40 minutes: The students perform their improvisations for the teacher, who records each performance.
+The teacher answers questions.
+20 minutes: The students create and rehearse their pantomimes.
+15 minutes: The students perform for their assigned partners, who provide feedback.
+Day 2 10 minutes: The students review and refine their performances, incorporating the feedback that they received.
+35 minutes: The students perform their pantomimes for the teacher, who records each performance.
 Day 3 5 minutes: The teacher distributes response sheets to the students.
-15 minutes: The students prepare their verbal or written responses.
-5 minutes: The teacher collects the response sheets of the students who responded in writing.
-20 minutes: The teacher records the responses of the students who need to respond verbally.
+15 minutes: The students prepare their oral or written responses.
+5 minutes: is minutes: The teacher collects the response sheets of the students who responded in writing.
+20 minutes: The teacher records the responses of the students who need to respond orally.